 The instructions that follow show how to build the DemoBot robot used in many of the examples in this book.
 The instructions are presented step by step, in visual form.
-Each image shows a progression in the build and includes a callout box showing the additional pieces that you need for that particular step.
+Each image shows the progression in the build and includes a callout box showing the additional pieces you need for that particular step.
+All the parts needed are available in the EV3 Core Set and EV3 Expansion Set.